justenyirimana/Datacamp-projects/README.md

 # Datacamp-projects
-projects offered on datacamp that I've completed
+Python projects offered on datacamp that I've completed.